 Beartooth Highway, America

-It climbs about 1,525 metres through shore pine forests, leading you and your two-wheels through an enchanting world of alpine lakes, soaring peaks and cirques.
+It climbs about 1,525m through shore pine forests, leading you and your two-wheels through an enchanting world of alpine lakes, soaring peaks and cirques.
 With such incredible scenery, the Beartooth Highway is a truly exhilarating ride.

 Chief Joseph Scenic Byway, America